 Processor Intel Core i9-8950HK | RAM 32GB | Display 15.6 inches | GPU NVIDIA Quadro P2000 | Hard drive 512 GB SSD | Dimensions 10.4 x 14.8 x 1 inches | Weight 8.5 pounds

-By most measures, the HP Zbook 15 G5 isn’t a bargain — it’s still a few thousand dollars — but it’s substantially less than most laptops in this class.
-That means it’s a good choice if you want a performance laptop boasting an i9 processor but your wallet can’t tolerate the $3000-$5000 price tag of so many systems so equipped.
+By most measures, the HP Zbook Studio G5 isn’t a bargain — it’s still a few thousand dollars — but it’s less than many laptops in this class.
+That means it’s a good choice if you want a performance laptop boasting an i9 processor but your wallet can’t tolerate the $3000 price tag of so many systems so equipped.

 Of course, there are some serious compromises here, but only when you look at this through a particular lens.
 Let’s get this out of the way right up front: This is not a good choice for gaming.
 Part of the Z by HP family, the HP Zbook 15 G5 is a workstation that’s aimed at creative and visualization pros, and doesn’t feature a gaming-friendly video card or aesthetics like RGB lighting.
 In fact, this thing is a brick, weighing in at 8.5 pounds.
 Few laptops lean into a lack of portability quite so hard.